cfoge/OPEN_SPECTRE-/README.md

 - Look through the resources folder to get an idea of what the EMS SPECTRE is and how it works
 - Look at the top-level diagram and the list of modules
 #### Project Details For Contributors
-- RTL in VHDL or Verilog (VHDL prefered, no system Verilog 😎 sorry)
+- RTL in VHDL or Verilog (VHDL preferred, no system Verilog 😎 sorry)
-- One module per file with separate testbench (Verilog or VHDL test benches only)
+- One module per file with a separate testbench (Verilog or VHDL test benches only, *not everything has one yet, but it should)
 - Test benches should print out a message at the end confirming if they are successful or not
 - No HSL or auto-generated code, no busses or interfaces for now (will be busses later)
 - Use any software you like, but a Vivado project will be supplied
 - Follow the template for file headers and comments 📑
 - Follow the folder structure for the project 📂
-- All code must be opensource or MIT licence 👍
+- All code must be open source or MIT license 👍

 #### If after all that you still want to be involved you can do one of three things:
-- Email us at *OPEN.SPECTRE.PROJECT@gmail.com* and see what modules we need to be made at the moment
+- Email us at *OPEN.SPECTRE.PROJECT@gmail.com* and see what modules we need to make at the moment
-- Branch the repo, make a module and submit a pull request
+- Branch the repo, make a module, and submit a pull request
 - If you are not any good at git/GitHub, if you write any modules you can email them to us and we will integrate them into the project

 ### 🐙License🐙